strata-mvc/strata/docs/saving.md

 ---
 layout: docs
-title: Saving
+title: Saving user data
 permalink: /docs/saving/
 ---

 Saving data is an important part of a complex web application.
-Strata allows you to save data outside of the regular Wordpress scope (ex: the backend).
+Strata allows you to save data outside of the regular Wordpress scope (expicitely, outside of the Wordpress backend).

-To ease and automate this process, it allows the building of dynamic forms and automated tests on posted values when saving data.
+To ease and automate this process, our tools allow the building of dynamic forms and automated validations on posted values.

 The are 4 steps to this process :